core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 For the Padding option, the option number is picked to be the highest number in the Experts Review range; the high option number allows it to follow practically all other options, and thus to be set when the final unpadded message length including all options is known.
 Therefore, the number suggested to IANA is 64988.

-Applications that make use of the "Experimental use" range and want to preserve that property are invited to pick the largest suitable experimental number (65532)
+Applications that make use of the "Experimental use" range and want to preserve that property are invited to pick the largest suitable experimental number (65535)

-Note that unless other high options are used, this means that padding a message adds an overhead of at least 3 bytes, i.e. 1 byte for option delta/length and two more bytes of extended option delta).
-This is considered acceptable overhead, given that the application already chose to prefer the privacy gains of padding over wire transfer length.
+Note that unless other high options are used, this means that padding a message adds an overhead of at least 3 bytes, i.e. 1 byte for option delta/length and two more bytes of extended option delta.
+This is considered acceptable overhead, given that the application has already chosen to prefer the privacy gains of padding over wire transfer length.

 \]